-The beautiful baroque architecture of Lecce, known by some as 'the Florence of the south', is at its best in the autumn light.
-Summers are hot in the heel of Italy's boot, so when temperatures start to dip it's easier to explore everything the city has to offer.
+The warm stone of the baroque architecture in Lecce, known as ‘the Florence of the south’, is at its best in the autumn light.
+Summers are hot in the heel of Italy’s boot, so when temperatures start to dip it’s easier to explore everything the city has to offer.

 Take in the Roman remains in the city centre before heading to the more modern shops and wine bars, or relaxing in the city park, and rounding off the day with local cuisine in one of the many excellent eateries.

 Matera is another place that comes into its own in the autumn light, and it’s also the season that brings with it plenty of cultural events, with food festivals, theatrical performances, and musical shows across the area.

 Explore the ‘sassi’ or cave-dwellings, some of which have been preserved more or less as they were in ancient times, and others of which have been converted into comfortable hotels or museums.
 Beyond the sassi, there’s plenty to explore, including the winding streets, churches, and markets of the historic centre, and untouched landscapes slightly further afield.

 Make sure to participate in the daily ‘passeggiata‘ or evening walk: every day at around 7pm, you’ll see dozens of locals head outside to wander around the city before settling down to eat.